Mixtral-8x7B

 As you can see, I asked him in Spanish what MoE is and he explained it to me.

 Another option is to use Perplexity Labs.
-Once inside you have to select mixtral-8x7b-instruct in a drop-down menu in the lower right corner.
+Once inside, you need to select mixtral-8x7b-instruct from a dropdown menu in the bottom right corner.

 perplexity_labs